Health Institutes of Texas Overview

 Institute for Aging and Alzheimer’s Disease Research (IAADR)

-The IAADR focuses on early detection of Alzheimer’s, estrogen’s role in Alzheimer’s and Parkinson’s diseases, stroke therapy and identification of oxidation processes to measure brain aging.
+The IAADR focuses on early detection of Alzheimer’s, estrogen’s role in Alzheimer’s and Parkinson’s, stroke therapy and identification of oxidation processes to measure brain aging.
 It has several treatment drugs in clinical trials.

 Institute for Cancer Research (ICR)

 The ICR provides leadership in all aspects of cancer research, education and training.